Faster Exact Exchange for Solids via occ-RI-K: Application to Combinatorially Optimized Range-Separated Hybrid Functionals for Simple Solids with Pseudopotentials Near the Basis Set Limit: Results and Discussion

 We additionally analyzed the performance of each algorithm where we fix the size of the unit cell (two carbon atoms per cell) and vary the number of k-points.
 For these we find that MO-K offers roughly a factor of 10 speedup over AO-K and occ-RI-K further speeds this up by an additional factor of roughly 15.
 The speedup provided by occ-RI-K is more than two orders of magnitude speedup compared to the AO-K algorithm.
 The slope of occ-RI-K algorithm in \cref{fig:kpts_timing} confirms $\mathcal O(N_k^{2.0})$ scaling consistent with our scaling analysis presented in \cref{sec:occrik}.
+We note that calculations with small $\mathbf k$-meshes as well as small supercells can be unphysical in that the finite size error can be substantial.
+We, nonetheless, performed these calculations to analyze computational scaling.

-While more practical application of exact exchange will likely be much more difficult than our prototypical example, diamond, we see that occ-RI-K offers substantial speedups over alternatives, allowing calculations with significantly more electrons and k-points.
+While more practical application of exact exchange will likely be much more difficult than our prototypical example, diamond, we see that occ-RI-K offers substantial speedups over alternatives, allowing calculations with significantly more electrons and $\mathbf k$-points.

+We also performed a set of timing benchmark calculations of diamond and AlN with a 6$\times$6$\times$6 $\mathbf k$-mesh as a function of the basis set size (SZV-GTH, DZVP-GTH, TZV2P-GTH, QZV2P-GTH, unc-def2-QZVP-GTH.)
+In \cref{fig:basis_timing}, the corresponding timing results are presented.
+We observe nearly no basis set size dependence in our K-matrix build time due to the fact that the number of expensive FFT calls is independent of the number of basis functions.
+This highlights the utility of occ-RI-K even further.